gardener/gardener/docs/proposals/22-autoscaling-kube-apiserver-via-independent-hpa-and-vpa.md

 5. (Outside the scope of this proposal) Use of HVPA removed for other workloads and the preexisting HVPA flag removed.

 ### Vision Beyond This Enhancement
-This proposal is part of a mid-term vision which enables the user to select an alternative ShootKapi scaling mode for any shoot.
+This proposal is part of a mid-term vision which enables the operator to select an alternative ShootKapi scaling mode for any shoot.
 Said mode prioritises reliability, and is known to work well even under extreme API request profiles.

 The following approach is envisioned (discussion is limited to scaling ShootKapi):
 - The default scaling mode is the one proposed by this GEP.
-- For any shoot, the user is enabled to select an alternative scaling mode.
-In this mode, the user specifies a fixed vertical scale, and a horizontal scale in the form of (MinimumReplicaCount, MaximumReplicaCount).
+- For any shoot, the operator is enabled to select an alternative scaling mode.
+In this mode, the operator specifies a fixed vertical scale, and a horizontal scale in the form of (MinimumReplicaCount, MaximumReplicaCount).
 HPA is used to apply the horizontal scale.